Created By Roy Huggins And Stephen J. Cannell

 Then again, Rockford always had his priorities straight.
 The simple pleasures of friendship and family were what he has always been about.
 Oh and a little fishing.

 By the time Rockford these films were made, Garner was getting a tad long in the tooth.
-But, to their credit, the writers and directors never let us forget it his age or his limitations.
+But, to their credit, the writers and directors never tried to hide his age or his limitations.
 In each of the films, the passage of time became a major plot hook.
 The past always came calling, usually in the guise of old pals in trouble, and Rockford, with an exasperated sigh, a grimace and a grunt, would once more try to help them out.

-This was honest television, done with sensitivity and style; not some cranked-out soulless movie-of-the-week rehash of some old show, bearing view traces of the original.
+This was honest television, done with sensitivity and style; not some cranked-out soulless, movie-of-the-week cash cow rehash of some old show, bearing view traces of the original.

 The Rockford movies may also have been the first time we’ve seen an elderly version of a private eye we already knew and loved.
 Fortunately, our memories of the original show were treated with dignity and respect, a true rarity when it comes to TV “revivals.”
 A true class act.

-In 1996, perhaps inspired the the TV movies, Forge published The Green Bottle, an original Rockford novel, set in the nineties, by Stuart Kaminsky, author of the Toby Peters series.
-Kaminsky pulled it off admirably, allowing us to get into Jim's head, through first person narration.
-Turns out Rockford is as appealing a character on the inside, cranky but easy-going, as he is on the outside.
+In 1996, perhaps inspired by the TV movies, Forge published The Green Bottle, an original Rockford novel, set in the nineties, by Stuart Kaminsky, author of the Toby Peters P.I. series.
+Kaminsky pulled it off admirably, allowing us to get into Jim’s head, through first person narration.
+Turns out Rockford was as appealing a character on the inside, cranky but easy-going, as he was on the outside.
 A follow-up novel, Devil On My Doorstep, was released in 1998.

 Since then, there have been several attempts to revive the series, as either a television series or as a feature film.
 A proposed pilot starring Dermot Mulroney was rejected by NBC in 2010, and plans for a film version starring Vince Vaughan a few years later seem to have been scrapped.
 Reactions to the announcement of both projects were far from enthusiastic.

 As would be expected.
-The Rockford Files was a perfect storm of acting, directing and writing; an astounding and rare blend of warmth, humour, wit and intelligence that celebrated decency and loyalty.
-Trashing people's memories for a quick buck just doesn't seem like something Rockford would be involved in.
+The Rockford Files was a perfect storm of acting, directing and writing; an astounding and rare blend of warmth, humour, wit and intelligence that celebrated decency and loyalty, and starring one of America’s most beloved actors.
+Trashing people’s memories for a quick buck just doesn’t seem like something Rockford would be involved in.